aceus0/weather-app/README.md

-# webpack-template
+# Weather App
-template for webpack projects
+Weather App project for The Odin Project.